jodaf/quilvyn-pf2e/README.md

 ### Installation

-To use quilvyn-pf2e, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:
+To use quilvyn-pf2e, unbundle the release package, making sure that the contents of the plugins/ and Images/ subdirectories are placed into the corresponding Quilvyn installation subdirectories, then append the following lines to the file plugins/plugins.js:

     RULESETS['Pathfinder 2E'] = {
       url:'plugins/Pathfinder2E.js',